-- 9.519.50 Within the UK approximately 40% of the energy consumption and carbon emissions derive from the way buildings are lit, heated and used.
-If this level of energy consumption continues then carbon emissions will continue to increase global climatic temperature and lead to further problems associated with climate change. - 9.529.51 The use of energy does not just impact upon carbon emissions, it impacts upon the amount of money our residents and businesses spend on fuel bills.
+- 9.51 Within the UK approximately 40% of the energy consumption and carbon emissions derive from the way buildings are lit, heated and used.
+If this level of energy consumption continues then carbon emissions will continue to increase global climatic temperature and lead to further problems associated with climate change. - 9.52 The use of energy does not just impact upon carbon emissions, it impacts upon the amount of money our residents and businesses spend on fuel bills.
 Of particular concern to the Borough Council are those residents in fuel poverty.
-Fuel poverty is often a particular problem for our most vulnerable residents, for example, those living on a lower income who can not afford to keep warm at a reasonable cost, the elderly population or those with disabilities who can often stay in their homes for longer periods of time and need more energy to fuel the home for longer.
-Residents may not just struggle to pay fuel bills there are other associated problems linked to fuel poverty such as an excess in winter deaths, cardio vascular disease, sleep deprivation, depression and lower levels of attainment in the younger population. - 9.53 9.52 Strict targets have been set by the European Commission40 regarding the energy performance for buildings.
+Fuel poverty is often a particular problem for our most vulnerable residents, for example, those living on a lower income who cannot afford to keep warm at a reasonable cost, the elderly population or those with disabilities who can often stay in their homes for longer periods of time and need more energy to fuel the home for longer.
+Residents may not just struggle to pay fuel bills there are other associated problems linked to fuel poverty such as an excess in winter deaths, cardio vascular disease, sleep deprivation, depression and lower levels of attainment in the younger population. - 9.53 Strict targets have been set by the European Commission40 regarding the energy performance for buildings.
 By 31 December 2020, all new buildings should be nearly zero-energy buildings and after 31 December 2018 new buildings occupied and owned by public authorities should be nearly zero-energy buildings.
-The intention of the EU's Directive is essentially to increase the energy efficiency level of buildings and the use of renewable energy can assist in achieving this requirement. - 9.54 9.53-Moving to a more energy efficient, low-carbon economy will not only help Hartlepool contribute to meeting carbon emissions targets it will also help the UK become less reliant on imported fossil fuels and less exposed to the risk of higher energy prices in the future.
+The intention of the EU's Directive is essentially to increase the energy efficiency level of buildings and the use of renewable energy can assist in achieving this requirement. - 9.54 Moving to a more energy efficient, low-carbon economy will not only help Hartlepool contribute to meeting carbon emissions targets it will also help the UK become less reliant on imported fossil fuels and less exposed to the risk of higher energy prices in the future.
 The Government cannot control fluctuations in a global market and therefore residents may be susceptible to energy price rises.
-The Borough Council will seek to ensure homes are efficient so that residents can take control and reduce their own energy bills and do not suffer the consequences associated with fuel poverty.
+The Borough Council will seek to ensure homes are efficient so that residents can take control and reduce their own energy bills and do not suffer the consequences associated with fuel poverty. - 9.55 As part of the Deregulation Act (2015) the Government introduced powers for the Secretary of State to amend section 1(1) (c) of the Planning and Energy Act (2008) with regard to residential development via a commencement order.
+This commencement order has not yet been produced and the Borough Council is still permitted to set local requirements for energy efficiency standards.
+Notwithstanding the provisions within legislation, the Borough Council does not consider the elements in policy QP7 to be a requirement.
+They provide a flexible option should a developer not be able to design a scheme that ensures the layout, building orientation, scale and form minimises energy consumption.